 But that’s not what happened.
 The Sativa-like buds developed a lot of cloudy resin glands around day 55 in bloom, and were ready BEFORE the Kushy buds, which still had their very tiny gland heads mostly clear at day 60 when we harvested them.

-The Sativa buds produced a truly hybrid high.
-Usually you have a ratio-effect high with strong, primary mental effects or physical effects, and a minor dose of the opposite.
+The Sativa buds produced a truly hybrid effects profile, which is rare.
+Usually in a hybrid you have a ratio-effect high with strong, primary mental effects or physical effects, and a minor dose of the other.
 With these buds, you feel a medicinal body sedation high yet at the same time a powerful Haze mental high.

-The Kush-y buds produce a high similar to Girl Scout Cookies.
-It starts with Durban Poison-like energy, visual and aural enhancement, minor euphoria, but after about 30 minutes, the high becomes sedating, with lots of body effects such as heavy limbs, pain relief, orthostatic hypotension, ravenous appetite.
+In contrast, the Kush-y buds produce a high similar to Girl Scout Cookies.
+It starts with Durban Poison-like energy, visual and aural enhancement, minor euphoria, but after about 30 minutes, the high becomes relaxing, with lots of body effects such as heavy limbs, pain relief, orthostatic hypotension, ravenous appetite.
+Must emphasize the huge desire for sugary foods that this type of Limez flower gives us.

-Interestingly, our photos of this bud pheno look exactly like a Mimosa x Girl Scout Cookies cross that we tested, sold by Serious Seeds called Seriotica, which has a similar high.
+Interestingly, our photos of this bud pheno look exactly like a Mimosa x Girl Scout Cookies cross we tested, sold by Serious Seeds called Seriotica, which has a very similar look and high–but more potency, such that Seriotica is our favorite Girl Scout Cookie strain.

-Neither bud type produced a particularly noteworthy or saleable scent or taste, but the Sativa-like buds were visually beautiful due to their non-standard shape, open structure, and huge resin glands, as you’ll see in the photos.
+Neither bud type has particularly noteworthy or saleable scent or taste, but the Sativa-like buds are visually beautiful due to their non-standard shape, open structure, and huge resin glands, as you’ll see in the photos, and consumers love having them to show off, because you don’t see buds like that often or at all.

 The Dual-Pheno Flower Mystery!

 It has to come from the breeding program.
-But nobody on our team can figure out what kind of breeding choices would create a dual-pheno floral expression, although we do note HSC has been experimenting with tetraploids and triploids—perhaps the three seeds we purchased were somehow experimental.
+Nobody on our team can figure out what kind of breeding choices would create a dual-pheno floral expression, although we do note HSC has been experimenting with tetraploids and triploids—perhaps the three seeds we purchased were somehow experimental?

 Of course, your main concern is whether you should grow Limez yourself.
 Here are the points in favor of that: